 DOA vs Approval Matrix vs RACI: What's the Difference?
 (Q&A)

 This comes up constantly: people use "DOA," "approval matrix," and "RACI" as if they're interchangeable.
-They're related, but they answer fundamentally different questions — and confusing them creates governance gaps that show up during audits and incidents.
+They're related, but they answer fundamentally different questions, and confusing them creates governance gaps that show up during audits and incidents.

 Q: What is a Delegation of Authority (DOA)?

 A: DOA is the formal assignment of decision rights and approval limits.
-It defines who is allowed to approve or commit the organization to an action — and under what constraints (thresholds, conditions, scope, time).
+It defines who is allowed to approve or commit the organization to an action, and under what constraints (thresholds, conditions, scope, time).

 Q: What is an approval matrix?

-A: An approval matrix is a structured representation of approval rules — usually a table — that spells out which authority level is required for a given decision type and threshold.
+A: An approval matrix is a structured representation of approval rules, usually a table, that spells out which authority level is required for a given decision type and threshold.

 An approval matrix often sits inside the broader DOA program, but in many organizations it becomes the "working DOA" because it's what people actually use day to day.
+The EY study found that 54 percent of companies use both a board memo and a formal matrix to document authority, but the critical factor is whether the matrix is actively maintained and enforced, not just documented.
+For a practical walk-through, see How to Build a Delegation of Authority Matrix.

 Think: the rulebook format people reference.